temporalio/temporal-learning/docs/tutorials/go/ecommerce/part3.md

 Using Workflows and Activities, you can easily build features that would be tricky in a traditional RESTful API, like sending an email reminder when a user hasn't touched their cart in a while.

 Temporal Workflows do more than make working with time easy, they also make your code easier to test.
-Temporal provides testing utilities that help you stub out external services and programmatically advance time, which lets you [unit test your Workflows](https://docs.temporal.io/blog/descript-case-study/#to-code-or-not-to-code).
+Temporal provides testing utilities that help you stub out external services and programmatically advance time, which lets you unit test your Workflows.
+For an example, take a look at how [Descript uses Temporal](https://temporal.io/case-studies/descript-case-study).

-In this blog post, you'll how to use Temporal's testing utilities to write fast unit tests for the shopping cart from Part 1 and Part 2.
+In this blog post, you'll explore how to use Temporal's testing utilities to write fast unit tests for the shopping cart from Part 1 and Part 2.

 ## 30 Minute Video Version